onisj/rag-system/README.md

 1. Sets up the environment
 2. Processes the PDF
-3. Converts the model to INT4
+3. Converts the model to INT4 using OpenVINO GenAI
 4. Runs a sample query
 5. Displays expected output